aikubo/LinkingLines/README.md

 roads, fractures, and other types of linear data.

-- **Data Clustering**: Apply Agglomerative Clustering to group similar data points, this can be used for data reduction, analysis, and mapping .
+- **Data Clustering**: Apply Agglomerative Clustering to group similar data points, this can be used for data reduction, analysis, and mapping.

 - **Data Visualization**: Custom plotting scripts help you visualize and analyze your data, making it easier to identify patterns and anomalies.